-Usually you'll experience several things at once when the TPS goes BAD on your Mitsubishi vehicle (or Chrysler Sebring or Dodge Stratus).
-Along with the CHECK ENGINE LIGHT being ‘on’ on your instrument cluster... you'll notice one or several of the following:
+Usually you'll experience several things at once when the TPS goes bad on your Mitsubishi vehicle (or Chrysler Sebring or Dodge Stratus).
+Along with the check engine light being 'on' on your instrument cluster, you'll also notice one or several of the following:

 - TPS diagnostic trouble codes (DTCs) stored in the vehicle's computer's memory.

 - P0121: Throttle position sensor circuit range/performance problem.

 - P0122: Throttle position sensor circuit low input.